The Equator runs through Uganda, and you can visit it

 It is a place where you can stand in both hemispheres.
 It is a landmark in Uganda for tourists and anyone passing by.

--The Equator on the Road to Western Uganda has become a thriving hub made up of some trendy restaurants and shops to buy souvenirs from Uganda that you can take home.
+-The Equator on the Road to Western Uganda has become a thriving hub of trendy restaurants and shops to buy souvenirs from Uganda you can take home.

-Some of the Shops were set up by NGOs, and money raised through sales goes to the children that the NGO supports.
+NGOs set up some of the Shops, and money raised through sales goes to the children the NGO supports.

-Due to its popularity, the prices have risen accordingly for food at restaurants and arts and crafts sold there.
+Due to its popularity, the prices for food at restaurants and arts and crafts sold there have risen accordingly.

 What is the Equator?